Peter Pan (franchise): Films

-Main series
+Main animated feature films

 Peter Pan (1953)

 Peter Pan is a 1953 theatrical film based on the play Peter Pan; or, the Boy Who Wouldn't Grow Up by J. M. Barrie.

-The 14th Disney animated feature film.

 Peter Pan: Return to Never Land (2002)

-Peter Pan: Return to Never Land is a 2002 theatrical film which serves as a sequel to the 1953 film.
+Return to Never Land, also known as Peter Pan: Return to Never Land, is a 2002 theatrical film which serves as a sequel to the 1953 film.

 Tinker Bell (film series)

 The Tinker Bell film series consists of six films, one half-hour special, and one six-minute short, and is based around the character Tinker Bell.